SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 ### Tab *General*

 As the name of this tab suggests, some very general configuration options are provided.
-In the *Installation Folders* group you can identify the root folder of the Simulator Controller installation - optional in most cases, but it may provide some performance benefits.
+In the *Installation* group you can identify the root folder of the Simulator Controller installation - optional in most cases, but it may provide some performance benefits.
 The second path identifies the *NirCmd* executable, which is used by the Simulator Controller to control the sound volume of some simulation games.
 Optional, but helpful.
 See the [README](https://github.com/SeriousOldMan/Simulator-Controller#third-party-applications) for a link to the *NirCmd* download.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%201.JPG)

-The second group, *Startup*, allows you to choose whether the Simulator Controller will start together with Windows and whether it will run silently, i.e. without any splash animation or sound.
+The second group, *Settings* allows you to choose whether the Simulator Controller will start together with Windows and whether it will run silently, i.e. without any splash animation or sound.
 With the button "Themes Editor..." you can jump to a special editor to customize the splash dialogs of various applications of Simulator Controller.
 See the chapter on the [themes editor](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#themes-editor) for a complete explanation of themes.
+Last but not least you may choose a language for all user interface elements.
+English as the base language and a German translation are part of the Simulator Controller distribution, but you may define your own translations using the [translations editor](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#translations-editor), wich you can open by clicking on the small button next to the language drop down.

 You can add all the simulation games installed on your PC to the list in the third group *Simulators*.
 For each entry here, you also need to create a similar named application entry in the applications tab.
 The order of the entries in the *Simulators* list is important, at least the first one has a special role.
 More on that later.
 You can change the order with the "Up" and "Down" button, if an entry is selected.
 As with any list in the configuration tool, an entry must be selected with a double click for editing.